leo123nunes/javascript_whatsappclone/README.md

 Enjoy :)

 p.s.
-The project is not completed. p.s.
-I'm working with 2 branches, the first one 'master' i'm making the project starting from empty template html and css, building all the page from the 0 and starting with webpack.
-The second one 'whatsapp-2', i started the project with a template html and css already made without webpack.
+The project is not completed.
+I used a already made whatsapp template in the project.